marcolussetti/simplemnistneuralnetwork/README.md

 ```sh
 ./simplemnistneuralnet -w --port 8080 --learning-rate 0.5 --epochs 55 --hidden-layers=70,85 --activation tanh --threshold 0.5
 ```

+Remember that if running on port 80, you might need to prefix this with sudo.

 ## Other resources
 This project was used as the basis for [a small presentation](https://docs.google.com/presentation/d/1kodOk7US9mpDTi0C_ZwaWYhkhHkKlndwLZTWr7INLVI) discussing the impact of hyperparameters and methods of choosing hyperparameters.